secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 The discover page is also curated based on the user.
 For example, if a carousel appears on the discover page that includes private groups, only groups that the user is a part of will appear.

-Use these best practices when designing and updating the discover page in EdCast
+Use these best practices when designing and updating the discover page in EdCast:

 1. Consider multiple user perspectives when adding static content to the discover page.
 For example, the first iteration of the discover page includes links to EdCast user docs, which is relevant for all users in their first few times accessing the platform
 1. Use custom carousels to organize content by topic.
 Carousels can display either channels or users